xeraa/php-monitoring/readme.md

     1. Show the *[Metricbeat System] Overview* dashboard in Kibana.
     1. Then switch to *[Metricbeat System] Host overview* and see the spike.
     1. Build a visualization with Time Series Visual Builder to find out what is going on: `system.memory.used.bytes` per `beat.name` and `system.process.memory.rss.bytes` per `system.process.name` sorted by the `Sum of system.process.memory.rss.bytes`.
+    1. Enable the `disabled: yes` in the *deploy_bad.yml* playbook to avoid any hiccups during the demo.
+Show the annotation of the event in the visualization above (potentially let come back to it at the end of the talk).
 1. **Packetbeat**: Let attendees hit the CMS with a few requests.
     1. Show the *[Packetbeat] Overview* and *[Packetbeat] Flows*.
     1. Explain why *[Packetbeat] HTTP* is empty.